 Landscaping with plants native to Minnesota helps maintain the floral diversity of the City.
-Native plants also provide shelter, food and habitat for the wildlife of Eden Prairie, including songbirds and flower pollinators, such as honey bees.
+Native plants also provide shelter, food and habitat for wildlife, including songbirds and flower pollinators, such as honey bees.

 Native plant landscaping is less intrusive than hybrid or traditional landscaping because it requires less fertilizer and pesticide applications, and reduces the need for watering and irrigation.